hadley/ideas/nodebox.markdown

   * or jruby
   * or google apps viz: http://code.google.com/apis/visualization/

-Take Augsburg approach - develop new visual tool (or at least put existing on a common footing), while providing a rich set of graphical primitives.
+Augsburg approach - develop new visual tool (or at least put existing on a common footing), while providing a rich set of graphical primitives.
 Is there enough time in an American PhD to do sufficient development?

-See protovis